-The Thar Desert between northwestern India and Pakistan is the most densely populated desert region in the world and vast surrounding areas are affected by rapid soil degradation and vegetation loss.
-The impact of an expanded desert (implemented by changing vegetation type and related greenness fraction, albedo, surface roughness length, emissivity, etc.) on the South Asian summer monsoon hydroclimate is investigated by means of 7-month 4-member ensemble sensitivity experiments with the Weather Research and Forecasting model.
+The Thar Desert between northwestern India and Pakistan is the most densely populated desert region in the world, and the vast surrounding areas are affected by rapid soil degradation and vegetation loss.
+The impact of an expanded desert (implemented by changing vegetation type and related greenness fraction, albedo, surface roughness length, emissivity, among others) on the South Asian summer monsoon hydroclimate is investigated by means of 7-month, 4-member ensemble sensitivity experiments with the Weather Research and Forecasting model.

-It is found that extended desertification significantly affects the monsoon at local and large-scale.
-Locally, the atmospheric water cycle weakens, since precipitation, evaporation, and atmospheric moisture convergence all decrease; soil moisture and runoff reduce too.
-Air temperature cools due to albedo increase (the desert makes the area brighter) and reduction of surface turbulent fluxes; the cooling is partially offset by adiabatic descent generated to maintain thermodynamic balance and originating at the northern flank of the low-level anticyclone forced by desert subsidence.
+It is found that extended desertification significantly affects the monsoon at local and large scales.
+Locally, the atmospheric water cycle weakens because precipitation, evaporation, and atmospheric moisture convergence all decrease; soil moisture and runoff reduce too.
+Air temperature cools because of an increase in albedo (the desert makes the area brighter) and a reduction of surface turbulent fluxes; the cooling is partially offset by adiabatic descent, generated to maintain thermodynamic balance and originating at the northern flank of the low-level anticyclone forced by desert subsidence.
 Regionally, an anomalous northwesterly flow over the Indo-Gangetic Plain weakens the monsoon circulation over northeastern India, causing precipitation to decrease and the formation of an anomalous anticyclone in the region.
-As a result, the middle Troposphere cools due to decreased latent-heat release but the ground heats up due to cloudiness reduction.
-At larger scale, interaction between the anomalous circulation and the mountains leads to precipitation increase over the Eastern Himalayas and Indochina.
+As a result, the middle troposphere cools because of a decrease in latent heat release, but the ground heats up because of a reduction in cloudiness.
+At larger scale, the interaction between the anomalous circulation and the mountains leads to an increase in precipitation over the eastern Himalayas and Indochina.

-The findings of this study reveal that the expansion of the Thar Desert can lead to a pronounced and large-scale impact on summer monsoon hydroclimate, with a potential to redistribute precious water over South Asia.
+The findings of this study reveal that the expansion of the Thar Desert can lead to a pronounced and largescale impact on summer monsoon hydroclimate, with a potential to redistribute precious water over South Asia.